09 · Reference

 Glossary & Quick Facts

 The language of citrus and juice production.
-These are the 11 terms that separate someone who drinks orange juice from someone who understands it.
+These are the terms that separate someone who drinks orange juice from someone who actually understands what's in the glass and where it came from.

 A measure of sugar content in a liquid.
 One degree Brix equals one gram of sucrose per 100 grams of solution.
 Premium CA-grade juice requires a minimum of 11.5° Brix.
 Peak-season Valencia juice averages 12.2°.